-Let’s face it, there is no free lunch in negotiation either.
+Let’s face it, there is “no free lunch in negotiation” either.
+Therefore, there should be no free concessions in negotiation.
 Here are some consequences when asking unilateral or unjustified concessions at the end of a negotiation:

-- Everbody will quickly know that in your company, country or culture, it is a habit to give a last-minute negotiation discount.
-So people calculate it in form the start.
+- Everbody will quickly know that -in your company, country or culture- it is a habit to give a last-minute negotiation discount.
+So people will calculate it in form the start.
 My son never wants to wake up the first time I call him.
-So, I do it 10 minutes earlier and let him stay in bed a bit more.
+So, I come the first time 10 minutes earlier and let him stay in bed a bit more.

 What to do instead ?

-When someone asks you a unilateral concessions, don’t panic.
+When someone asks you a free concession in negotiation, don’t panic.
 Think what you still want from her/him and ask it in return.
-As a reminder, the right way to give a concession is as follows: “if you can give X to us, we are willing to provide Y”.
+As a reminder, the right way to give a concession is as follows: “if you can give X to us, we are willing to give you Y”.
 Start with what you expect from your counterpart as a condition for your concession.
 When you say “I will give you Y if you give me X”, your counterpart will have stopped listening after you say “I will give you Y” and “forget” the concession that is required from their own side.

 Very simple: there is no free lunch in negotiation!
-No one-sided concessions should be asked nor given.
+No one-sided free concessions should be asked for nor given in negotiation.
 Well-chosen bi-lateral concessions generate value and lead to project optimization.